probot/probot/docs/github-api.md

 };
 ```

-Check out the [GitHub GraphQL API docs](https://developer.github.com/v4/) to learn more.
+Check out the [GitHub GraphQL API docs](https://docs.github.com/en/graphql) to learn more.

 ## Unauthenticated Events

 When [receiving webhook events](./webhooks.md), `context.octokit` is _usually_ an authenticated client, but there are a few events that are exceptions:

-- [`installation.deleted`](https://developer.github.com/v3/activity/events/types/#installationevent) - The installation was _just_ deleted, so we can't authenticate as the installation.
+- [`installation.deleted` & `installation.suspend`](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#installation) - The installation was _just_ deleted or suspended, so we can't authenticate as the installation.

 - [`marketplace_purchase`](https://developer.github.com/v3/activity/events/types/#marketplacepurchaseevent) - The purchase happens before the app is installed on an account.

-For these events, `context.octokit` will be [authenticated as the GitHub App](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app) instead of as a specific installation.
+For these events, `context.octokit` will be unauthenticated.
+Attemts to send any requests will fail with an error explaining the circumstances.

 ## GitHub Enterprise